cincuranet/blog/tools/fb-net-external-engine.md

 These ideas, in no particular order, is what I (or people/companies supporting the plugin) have in mind for the future.

-* Explore posibilities of using .NET Core.
-	* Why: Because that would allow using _FbNetExternalEngine_ on Linux servers as well.
 * Add support for `CHARACTER SET OCTETS`.
 	* Why: Because it might be useful for certain scenarios.
 * Add support for `async` methods.